econrad003/yaMazeImp/README.md

 * *edgewise\_growing_tree.py* - a family of algorithms for creating spanning trees (perfect mazes) on edge-weighted connected graphs (grids) that are similar in form to Prim's algorithm.
 * *hunt\_and\_kill.py* - an implementation of the Hunt and Kill algorithm described in Chapter 5 of Buck (2015).
 * *ellers.py* - an implementation of Eller's algorithm as described in Chapter 12 of the Jamis Buck book [1].
 The algorithm is suitable as implemented for rectangular grids using "north" and "east" row and column grid connections.
 In *polar_ellers.py*, there is an adaptation of the state matrix that uses the "inward" and "ccw" grid connections -- this variant make the Eller's algorithm implementation work with polar maze.
+* *high\_card\_wins.py* - a generalization of the binary tree algorithm described in Chapter 1 of Buck [1].
+This also includes the ternary tree algorithm described in Chapter 12 as another special case.
+(Note: It is called the 'Trinary Tree' algorithm on page 219.)
+The basic idea of the algorithm is that players, representing grid directions, go from cell to cell.
+At each cell any players who won't create a circuit are dealt a card.
+The player who has the high card makes the maze connection.
+The game continues until the maze is connected.
 * *inwinder.py* - an adaptation of the sidewinder algorithm for theta (polar) mazes.
 * *kruskals.py* - an implementation of Kruskal's minimum weight spanning tree algorithm tocreate perfect mazes.
 The implementation includes some special handling for Preweave mazes to allow for random tunneling and for the creation of long tunnels.
 (This implementation closely follows the approaches used in the Jamis Buck book.
 See chapters 9 and 10 in [1].)
 * *multilevel\_mst.py* - state classes for prewoven multilevel mazes, to be used with Kruskal's algorithm and with Borůvka's algorithm.
 (A state class for use with Prim's algorithm should be available in the near future.)